Freddy-Ms/Tic-Tac-Toe-with-AI/README.md

 AI is implemented using minimax algorithm with alfa-beta pruning.

 # GUI
-Right mouse button - letting AI start the game \
+Right mouse button - letting AI starts the game \
 Left mouse button - you are starting the game

 ![](GUI.png)